yorkerlin/remove-the-square-root/README.md

 state-of-the-art [PyTorch implementation](https://github.com/facebookresearch/optimizers/tree/main/distributed_shampoo) from Meta [(Shi et al., 2023)](https://arxiv.org/abs/2309.06497).
 We tune the hyperparameters (HPs) for each optimizer (see the HP search space)

 ## Hyperparameter Tuning
-For matrix adaptive methods (Shampoo and IF-Shampoo), we update their matrix preconditioners at each two iterations.
+For matrix adaptive methods (Shampoo and inverse-free Shampoo), we update their matrix preconditioners at each two iterations.
 We employ a two-stage HP tuning protocol for all tasks and optimizers based on random search [(Choi et al., 2019)](https://arxiv.org/abs/1910.05446).
 Unlike  [Choi et al., 2019](https://arxiv.org/abs/1910.05446), we only consider a `small damping` term (e.g., 0 < λ < 10−4) for all methods in our HP search space.
 In the first stage, we use larger search regimes for all HPs.
 Based on this stage, we select a narrower HP range and re-run the search, reporting the best run for each method.
 We use 100 runs in each stage.